zfrye/UWSP.CNMT310/Sem_Proj/sprint1/readme.md

-This is the Directory for the Semester long group project for group 2.
+This is the Sprint 1 Directory.